 Since our inception, we have not generated any revenue from product sales or other sources and have incurred significant operating losses and negative cash flows from our operations.
 Our primary uses of cash to date have been to fund our research and development activities, business planning, establishing and maintaining our intellectual property portfolio, acquiring and developing product and technology rights, hiring personnel, leasing premises and associated capital expenditures, raising capital, and providing general and administrative support for these operations.
-To date, we have funded our operations primarily through private placements of our convertible preferred stock and proceeds from our IPO.
+To date, we have funded our operations primarily through private placements of our convertible preferred stock and proceeds from our IPO, the ATM program and the Follow-on Offering.

 We have incurred operating losses in each year since our inception.
-Our net losses were \$59.1 million and \$54.2 million for the nine months ended September 30, 2023 and September 30, 2022, respectively.
-As of September 30, 2023, we had cash and cash equivalents of \$129.5 million.
-As of September 30, 2023, we had an accumulated deficit of \$162.0 million.
-We expect our expenses and operating losses will continue to increase as we conduct our ongoing preclinical studies and current and planned clinical trials, continue our research and development activities, utilize third parties to manufacture our product candidates and related raw materials, hire additional personnel, protect our intellectual property and incur additional costs associated with being a public company, including audit, legal, regulatory, and tax-related services associated with maintaining compliance with an exchange listing and SEC requirements, director and officer insurance premiums, and investor relations costs.
+Our net losses were \$18.0 million and \$16.3 million for the three months ended March 31, 2024 and March 31, 2023, respectively.
+As of March 31, 2024, we had cash, cash equivalents, and marketable securities of \$175.2 million.
+As of March 31, 2024, we had an accumulated deficit of \$199.5 million.
+We expect our expenses and operating losses will continue as we conduct our ongoing preclinical studies and current and planned clinical trials, continue our research and development activities, utilize third parties to manufacture our product candidates and related raw materials, hire additional personnel, protect our intellectual property and incur additional costs associated with being a public company, including audit, legal, regulatory, and tax-related services associated with maintaining compliance with an exchange listing and SEC, requirements, director and officer insurance premiums, and investor relations costs.
 In addition, we have several development, regulatory and commercial milestone payment obligations under our licensing arrangements.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our preclinical studies and current and planned clinical trials and our expenditures on other research and development activities.

-Based upon our current operating plans, we believe that the estimated net proceeds of our IPO, together with our existing cash and cash equivalents, will be sufficient to fund our currently planned operations into 2025.
+Based on our current operating plans, we believe that our existing cash, cash equivalents and marketable securities, will be sufficient to fund our operations into 2026.
 We do not expect to generate any revenues from product sales unless and until we successfully complete development and obtain regulatory approval for one or more of our product candidates, which will not be for at least the next several years, if ever.
 If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 Accordingly, until such time as we can generate significant revenue from sales of our product candidates, if ever, we expect to finance our cash needs through equity offerings, debt financings or other capital sources, including potential collaborations, licenses and other similar arrangements.
-However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
-Our failure to raise capital or enter into such other arrangements when needed would have a negative impact on our financial condition and could force us to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.
+However, we may be unable to raise additional funds or enter into such other arrangements when needed would have a negative impact on our financial condition and could force us to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.